Adding pedals is a lot of fun.

 Implementation and uses

-I've most often seen it used at the beginning of pedals lines, placed behind a wah pedal though before all other effects.
+I've most often seen it used at the beginning of pedals lines, placed behind a wah pedal and tuner, though before all other effects.

 In the pedal line pictured below, you can see the DS-1 in front of the phaser and delay pedal: